ngs-docs/2017-ucsc-metagenomics/assemble.rst

 What kind of experimental design considerations should you have if you plan to assemble?

-Some figures: the first two come from work by Dr. Sherine Awad on analyzing the data from Shakya et al (2014).
-The third comes from an analysis of read search vs contig search of a protein database.

-.. thumbnail:: files/assembler-runtimes.png
-   :width: 20%

-.. thumbnail:: files/assembler-mapping.png
-   :width: 20%

-.. thumbnail:: files/read-vs-contig-alignment.png
-   :width: 20%

 After the assembly is finished
 ------------------------------